-Kevin Guyot, US Army First Sergeant, Veteran Peer Specialist, LCVFSF Veteran Peer.
+Kevin Guyot, US Army First Sergeant, Program Manager, LCVFSF Veteran Peer.
 Lake County Veterans and Family Services Foundation is honored to have Kevin Guyot, our Lead Veteran Peer Specialist.
 Kevin completed 32 years at Walgreens, working most recently as manager in e-commerce.
 His 33-year Army career included four years of active duty in the Regular Army, two years in the Army Reserve and 27 years in the National Guard, serving most recently as an E-8, First Sergeant.
 Kevin was deployed to Iraq in 2005 and to Afghanistan in 2008 and 2009.
 Kevin will work on taking care of Veterans in the most direct and supportive manner possible.

 Stephanie Klitzka , US Army Military Police.
 She joined the staff of Lake County Veterans and Family Services Foundation as a volunteer beginning in January 2023.
 Stephanie served as an MP at Fort Bliss, Texas, and in South Korea.
 She completed coursework at the College of Lake County prior to enrolling at the University of Illinois where she earned a BA in history.
 She plans to pursue a Ph.D. in history.